yugabyte/yugabyte-db/docs/content/get-started/index.md

 ![Replicated Dashboard](/images/replicated-dashboard.png)

-After starting the YugaWare application, you can register a new customer in YugaWare by following the instructions in the [Admin](/http://localhost:1313/admin/#register-customer) section.
+After starting the YugaWare application, you can register a new customer in YugaWare by following the instructions in the [Admin] (/admin/#register-customer) section.

 ## Backup